 An integrated global map of biodiversity, carbon storage, and other nature services to support decision making on national, regional, and global targets

-A failure to preserve habitats and halt species extinction would have knock-on effects on the objectives of the UN Framework Convention on Climate Change (UNFCCC), since forests, peatlands, wetlands and other high carbon ecosystems store large volumes of carbon and can – if left intact – absorb a significant share of greenhouse gas emissions from the atmosphere.
+The world is losing biodiversity, carbon stocks, and ecosystem services at unprecedented rates.
+On current trends the Aichi targets for biodiversity and the 2020 biodiversity targets contained in the Sustainable Development Goals (SDGs) will be missed by a wide margin.
+A failure to conserve habitats and halt species extinction would have knock-on effects on the objectives of the UN Framework Convention on Climate Change (UNFCCC), since significant greenhouse gas emissions result from the destruction and degradation of forests and other high-carbon ecosystems.
+Such ecosystems can, if left intact or restored, absorb a significant share of greenhouse gas emissions from the atmosphere.
 If poorly managed, such mitigation strategies might further accelerate the loss of natural habitats and species.

+Meeting the ambitious objectives of the UNFCCC and the CBD requires clarity on how ambitious targets can be translated into national policies.
 In the case of biodiversity and other ecosystem services, the world lacks fully integrated, science-based analyses to translate politically agreed levels of ambition into operational targets at local, national, regional, or global levels.
 Since habitats, biodiversity, and ecosystem services are highly location specific, high-resolution maps of significant terrestrial biodiversity and carbon storage as well as corresponding restoration potential using the best available scientific data can support decision making.